-A Medium Term Financial Plan, which is subject to approval in June 2022, provides an overview of the key messages in relation to the Orkney IJB's financial planning for 2022 - 2025 and links with the Strategic Plan.
+A Medium Term Financial Plan, which was approved in June 2022, provides an overview of the key messages in relation to the Orkney IJB's financial planning for 2022 - 2025 and links with the Strategic Plan.
 It also provides an indication of the challenges and risks that may impact upon the finances of the Orkney IJB in the future as we strive to meet the health and social care needs of the people of Orkney.